germangamboa95/the_reservator/README.md

   - `docker-compose build --parallel`
   - `docker-compose up`

+- Run `docker-compose exec  backend npm run database:refresh` to refresh the database and run the seeder.

 `dev.env` contains all the envs needed to run this project.
 All values there are assumed to be public.

 **IMPORTANT:** backend service is configured to bring database to a usable state via typeorm's`synchronize` option.
 This is only meant for initial prototyping and can cause issues if ran against an existing database.